HumanSignal/label-studio/docs/source/guide/storage.md

 ### Optional Redis configuration parameters

-You can specify additional parameters with a command line escaped JSON string with `--redis_config` or from the Label Studio UI.
+You can specify additional parameters from the Label Studio UI.

 | Parameter | Description | Default |
 | --- | --- | --- |